-We are representing victims in California and throughout the country who suffered side effects such as Nephrogenic Systemic Fibrosis (NSF) after they were injected with a gadolinium-based contrast agent before an MRI.
-The purpose of the contrast agent was to clarify the MRI image so the MRI can be read more accurately.
-Since 2011, there have been published reported side effects of the risks of Gadolinium retention.
+Our attorneys and legal teams are representing victims in California and throughout the country who suffered side effects and were diagnosed with Gadolinium Deposition Disease (GDD) after they were injected with a gadolinium-based contrast agent prior to an MRI.
+Since 2011, there have been published reports documenting risks associated with gadolinium retention side effects.

 In 2015, the FDA published its first of many safety warnings regarding Gadolinium.
 Gadolinium is a toxic chemical.
 Unfortunately, Gadolinium does not leave the body as quickly as the drug manufacturers represented.
-It remains in the body for a much longer period of time.
-Patients are therefore at risk of suffering from excess Gadolinium.
+Patients are therefore at risk of retaining gadolinium which can lead to a diagnosis of Gadolinium Deposition Disease.

 Gadolinium Side Effects